screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 header information was defined in Section 5.
 We now define the state information maintained at each end.
-Logically, state information is always being maintained by each end for all possible associations with which Delta-t might beinvolved(permanentconnections).
-Infact,however,stateinformationmust only be explicitly maintained for a subset of associations.
+Logically, state information is always being maintained by each end for all possible associations with which Delta-t might be involved (permanent connections).
+In fact, however,state information must only be explicitly maintained for a subset of associations.
 For all other associations, the state information values are standard defaults.
 State records containing default values can be reclaimed.